zalando/zalenium/CONTRIBUTING.md

 # Contributing to Zalenium

 **Thank you for your interest in making this project even better and more awesome.
-Your contributions are highly welcome.**
+Your contributions are highly welcomed.**

 There are multiple ways of getting involved: